-West Campus (Thunder Bay)
+Thunder Bay

-Room MS-1009 on the main floor of NOSM is designated as the SP Lounge.
+Room MS-1015 on the main floor of NOSM is designated as the SP Lounge.
 This room is used for some SP training and for SPs gathering on the day of an encounter.
-It is equipped with a coat rack and fridge for your convenience.
+It is equipped with a coffee maker, coffee/tea, microwave and fridge for your convenience.
+SP who are scheduled for a full day session are welcome to bring their lunch and stay in the lounge until their next scheduled session.